phalcon-orphanage/docs/pl/reference/views.rst

 Using Templates
 ^^^^^^^^^^^^^^^
 Templates are views that can be used to share common view code.
 They act as controller layouts, so you need to place them in the layouts directory.

 .. code-block:: php

     <?php

+    use Phalcon\Mvc\Controller;

-    class PostsController extends \Phalcon\Mvc\Controller
+    class PostsController extends Controller
     {
         public function initialize()
         {